menu

 People

-One of the unique characteristics of the Downtown Los Angeles neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.4% of the neighborhoods in America.
+The Downtown Los Angeles neighborhood stands out for having an average per capita income lower than 99.4% of the neighborhoods in the United States.
 Also of note is NeighborhoodScout's research finding that the Downtown Los Angeles neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
 In a nation where approximately 1 in 4 children are living in poverty, the Downtown Los Angeles community truly stands out from the rest in this regard.

 Real Estate